 Wrestling Sensor Sleeve

-My younger brother suffered a knee injury that caused many matched missed and almost resulted in knee surgery.
-Having seen first hand the devastation of injury in wrestling, I researched a way to prevent it.
+My younger brother suffered a knee injury that caused many matches missed and almost resulted in knee surgery.
+Having seen firsthand the devastation of injury in wrestling, I researched a way to prevent it.
 Through my research, I found that there are patterns that predict injury, especially in the knee joint.
 Learning this, I sought to make a knee sleeve, fitted with sensors, to measure these patterns and predict injury.
-With this information, wrestler can take action to prevent the injury from happening.
+With this information, wrestlers can take action to prevent the injury from happening.

 -

-This is a picture of my younger brother’s effected knee.
+This is a picture of my younger brother’s affected knee.

 -

-This is another picture of the effect knee (left) next to the normal knee (right).
+This is another picture of the affect knee (left) next to the normal knee (right).

 -